Abzurde/Yolov5-Docker/README.md

 <details open>
 <summary>Build Image</summary>

-In you local environnement, reach your cloneed repo and use the following line:
+In you local environnement, reach your cloneed repo and use the following line (don't forget the . which corresponds to pwd):
   ```bash
 docker build -t yolov5:4.0 .
 ```